pm429015/Frequent-Letters/ReadMe.rst

 1. What is the 10 most frequent letters in this list ?
 ========================================================

-Actually, this is the question that post on the company website.
+Actually, this is a question that was posted on the company website.
 Since there are only 24 letters in English, I believe the easiest and fastest way to solve this problem is hash (dict in python).
 Please let me know if you have any better idea.

 Usage::